Block Randomization Schedule Generator

 Introduction:

 The main tradeoff is predictability.
-Small fixed blocks protect balance, but they can make the final assignment in a block easier to guess if prior assignments are visible.
-Variable block sizes, masked allocation codes, and separation between the person generating the list and the person enrolling participants reduce that risk.
-A schedule is not the same as allocation concealment; concealment depends on the operational process used to keep upcoming assignments unavailable until the correct moment.
+Small fixed blocks improve balance, but a visible sequence can make late assignments inside a block easier to guess.
+Variable block sizes, masked allocation codes, central release procedures, sealed envelopes, or a separate randomization system can reduce that risk.
+A generated schedule is only the sequence; allocation concealment is the operational process that keeps future assignments unavailable until enrollment is ready.

 |---|---|---|

-Block randomization is therefore a planning device, not a substitute for protocol review.
-The list should match the study design, enrollment order, stratification plan, and data capture process before it is used for real assignments.
+Block randomization is therefore a design and documentation aid, not a complete trial-control system.
+The schedule still has to match the protocol, enrollment workflow, data capture process, and analysis plan before it is used for real participants.

 How to Use This Tool:

-Use the generator to build a reproducible schedule appendix, then review the balance and warning rows before copying the schedule into a controlled trial workflow.
+Use the generator to create a reproducible draft schedule, then review warnings, block ledgers, and balance checks before moving any schedule into a controlled study workflow.

 - Enter a Trial label that will make exported schedules recognizable during review.